smashingboxes/smashing-template/.github/CONTRIBUTING.md

   See `no_flags_spec.rb` for an example.
 - If you're wondering how to test something, take a look at similar specs in other files.
 If you're still having trouble, feel free to ask for help in your PR or elsewhere.
+- IMPORTANT!
+You must have Postgres running; otherwise, some specs will fail.